MCEMS/www/faq/index.markdown

 ### Are most of your patients just intoxicated students?

 While it is true that we respond to students who need medical assistance related to alcohol consumption, they do not make up the majority of our calls.
-In the 2016-2017 academic year, only 26% of our calls were related to alcohol.
+Typically, they make up anywhere from 10-25% of our calls.

 ### Will my parents or friends find out that I went to the hospital?